bread

 How much bread can I safely include in my compost pile?

-Try to maintain a balance between green (high in nitrogen) and brown (high in carbon) compost materials.
+We should try to maintain a balance between green (high in nitrogen) and brown (high in carbon) compost materials.
 As bread falls under the green category, a good rule of thumb is having three parts brown material for every part green.

 How long does it take for bread to compost?